tatianegercina/FinTech/01-Lesson-Plans/10-Time-Series/1/LessonPlan.md

 * The bid-ask spread data is sampled at a 10-second interval, and NaN values are dropped.

 * The autocorrelation at a lag of 1 is 0.136.

-  * Think of this number as how a time series correlates with what it's value was just previously.
+  * Think of this number as how a time series correlates with what its value was just previously.

   * If this value is 0.136, it means, for example, that a high bid-ask spread over the last ten seconds likely indicates a high bid-ask spread for the next ten seconds.

   * Just like correlation, autocorrelation ranges from -1 to 1; this means that while we found a positive and predictable relationship, the evidence is still a little weak.

 Review the ACF and PACF plots: